LeonhardTissen/warzeCasinoBot/README.md

 ```bash
 npm install canvas
 ```
-### Enter your bot's token and discord user ID in the settings.json:
+### Enter your bot's token and discord user ID in "/settings.json" (You can rename "/sample_settings.json):
 ```json
 {
     "token": "BOTTOKENHERE",